The schedule will update over the coming months. Please check back for additional information as September draws closer.

 As corporate foundations seek innovative ways to build the communities with which they are connected, what roles do architecture, art, and design play?
 This session examines the design-focused approaches to corporate philanthropy implemented by leaders in the field.
-Speakers include Mary Chandler of the Cummins Foundation, which has fostered Columbus’ architectural excellence since 1957, and Holly Davidson from IKEA, discussing the global retailer’s philanthropic impact through the IKEA Foundation.
 This conversation is moderated by Shelley Selim, curator of Design and Decorative Arts at the Indianapolis Museum of Art.

 Images in this section are courtesy of the Indianapolis Museum of Art at Newfields.

 For every iconic landmark in Columbus, many more were projected but never constructed.
 How do they linger in the community’s collective memory and alter the terrain for future projects?
 In this session, researchers and practitioners discuss some of the most innovative ideas that never came to fruition and trace the ways they have shaped Columbus.
 What can Columbus, or any community that values design, learn from exploring their unbuilt past?
-Speakers include Sam Lubell and Greg Goldin, authors of Never Built New York and Never Built Los Angeles.
-This conversation will be moderated by independent architectural historian Enrique Ramirez.
+This conversation is moderated by independent architectural historian Enrique Ramirez.

 What happens when the house of the future becomes a historic landmark?
 This session explores the interpretation, adaptation, preservation, and use of iconic modern homes as they age.
 Learn from the current stewards of these homes about innovative approaches to building a sustainable future for modern homes.
-Speakers include Jorge Otero-Pailos, the director of Historic Preservation at Columbia University’s Graduate School of Architecture, Planning and Preservation, whose project at Philip Johnson’s Glass House reconstructed the scents of the iconic home; and Ben Wever from the Miller House and Garden, who is charged with caring for Dan Kiley’s landscape at Eero Saarinen’s midcentury masterpiece in the 21st century.
+This conversation is moderated by Flora Chou of Page & Turnbull.

 Eero Saarinen: The Architect Who Saw the Future explores the life and visionary work of Finnish-American modernist architectural giant Eero Saarinen.
 Best known for designing National Historic Landmarks such as St. Louis’ iconic Gateway Arch, North Christian Church and the Miller House in Columbus, and the General Motors Technical Center in Michigan.
 Following the screening, participate in a Q&A with Saarinen’s son, director of photography and co-producer Eric Saarinen, ASC.
 Eric will also preview his upcoming documentary project that explores the work of his grandfather, Eliel Saarinen.
 This event is ticketed and takes place at Yes Cinemas ($10).